mdgrs-mei/PoshTaskbarItem/README.md

 ## Installation

-PoshTaskbarItem is available on the PowerShell Gallery.
-You can install the module with the following command for example:
+*PoshTaskbarItem* is available on the PowerShell Gallery.
+You can install the module with the following command:

 ```powershell
 Install-Module -Name PoshTaskbarItem -Scope CurrentUser